Pacific Union College: Rankings

-Accreditation and approval
+Accreditation

 Pacific Union College has been accredited by the WASC Senior College and University Commission or its predecessor since 1951.
 In February 2020, however, the commission issued a formal Notice of Concern regarding the college's accreditation, citing PUC's dwindling financial resources and dramatic drops in enrollment as areas that needed improvement.
 Though in the years following PUC noted moderate increases in enrollment and dismissed a number of its employees in response to WSCUC's recommendations, the commission has not withdrawn its Notice of Concern.
-PUC is also approved by the Adventist Church's own Adventist Accrediting Association.
+PUC is also accredited by the Adventist Church's own Adventist Accrediting Association.

 In addition to these two institution-wide accreditations, many of PUC's programs and departments are accredited or approved by their respective programmatic accreditation bodies, including: